Selma to Montgomery marches

-The violence of "Bloody Sunday" and Reeb's murder resulted in a national outcry and some acts of civil disobedience, targeting both the Alabama and federal governments.
-The protesters demanded protection for the Selma marchers and a new federal voting rights law to enable African Americans to register and vote without harassment.
-President Johnson, whose administration had been working on a voting rights law, held a historic, nationally televised joint session of Congress on March 15 to ask for the bill's introduction and passage.
+The violence of "Bloody Sunday" and Reeb's murder resulted in a national outcry, and the marches were widely discussed in national and international news media.
+The protesters campaigned for a new federal voting rights law to enable African Americans to register and vote without harassment.
+President Lyndon B. Johnson seized the opportunity and held a historic, nationally televised joint session of Congress on March 15, asking lawmakers to pass what is now known as the Voting Rights Act of 1965.
+He enacted it on August 6, removing obstacles for Blacks to register en masse.
+The march route is memorialized and designated as the Selma to Montgomery National Historic Trail.